 A small change in your skin texture can be really noticeable.
 When I noticed my wrinkles looking more pronounced and the texture of my skin looking more crepey I was very concerned.
 When I had some free time I was going to look into adding a new skincare moisturizer to combat this new development.
-Thankfully, being hydrated fixed the problem first.
+Thankfully, drinking 8 cups of water fixed the problem first.

 Normally, at the gym, I felt strong throughout my workout and good about what I had accomplished.